-A record or records of arrest will not be used as the sole basis for the termination or proof that the participant engaged in disqualifying criminal activity.
+A record of arrest(s) will not be used as the basis for the termination or proof that the participant engaged in disqualifying criminal activity.

-OHCD further defines examples of violent criminal activity to include but not be limited to rape, murder, robbery, arson, assault, and home invasion.
+OHCD further defines examples of violent criminal activity to include but not be limited to: rape, murder, robbery, arson, assault, and home invasion.